Anubha-Singh/Cloud-Web-App/README.md

 # Cloud-Web-App
-This is flask app deployed on ibm cloud using ibm watson visual recogniyion services.
+This is flask app deployed on ibm cloud using ibm watson visual recognition services.